rocky-linux/documentation/en/rocky/8/guides/enabling_iptables_firewall.md

 However, using straight _iptables_ may be something that you are more comfortable with.
 If so, it is still possible to run _iptables_ without _firewalld_ by following this guide.
 What this guide will _not_ tell you is how to write rules for _iptables_.

 It is assumed that if you want to get rid of _firewalld_, you must already know how to write rules for _iptables_.

-## Prerequisites

-* A burning, unquenchable desire to disable the default _firewalld_ application, and enable _iptables_.

 ### Disabling firewalld